Morgan Stewart's Coming Home: Plot

-Morgan soon learns that his mother has placed cameras in his room.
+Morgan wakes up the next morning to drilling and learns that his mother is having cameras put in his room and throughout the house.
 When Morgan learns he and his father have a lot more in common than he imagined, he still faces the wrath of his mother.
-This comes when Emily learns that Morgan had lied about his parents but when Morgan finally loses it after losing her, he is threatened with military school by Jay.
+This comes when Emily learns that Morgan had lied about his parents being cool but when Morgan finally loses it after losing her, he is threatened with military school by Jay.
 Morgan escapes using a chainsaw signed by The Texas Chain Saw Massacres Tobe Hooper.
-He finally comes clean to Emily, who forgives him and the two decide to open Morgan's coin collection that his late aunt left him (after he pickpocketed Jay to get the key).
-They learn that Jay has been embezzling campaign funds with the safety deposit box with the coin collection also containing evidence of the embezzlement.
-When Jay learns what has happened, he tries but ultimately fails to stop Morgan.
+He finally comes clean to Emily about his life, who forgives him and the two decide to open Morgan's coin collection that his late aunt left him (after he pickpocketed Jay to get the key).
+They learn that Jay has been embezzling campaign funds with the safety deposit box with the coin collection that never actually existed containing evidence of the embezzlement.
+When Jay learns what has happened from the bank manager who calls him about Morgan taking the box contents, he tries but ultimately fails to stop Morgan.

-The end result would be Senator Stewart getting re-elected.
+The end result is Senator Stewart gets re-elected.
 Morgan's mother finally decides to give up her vegetarian lifestyle and eat meat.
 Jay serves prison time.
 The family butler, Ivan, becomes a real estate tycoon and leaves wife Francheska for a younger woman.
 Francheska returns home to Russia happily single and back on her farm with her keeping in touch with Morgan.
 Emily is accepted by Morgan's parents and Morgan is finally happy he has a family once again.